Stress Changes Us…

 It changes us on so many levels.
 It impacts our mental, physical, spiritual, psychological and emotional well being.
-It interferes in our relationship and basically it makes us sick.
-Yet, we keep doing the same thing over and over again and we remain stressed and out of balance.
-We then blame the entire world and everyone in it for how we feel and then the cycle starts all over again.
-Taking responsibility for your own well being and stress- has to result in change.
+It interferes in our relationships (our intimate partner and our friendships).
+Stress makes us sick.
+We keep doing the same thing over and over again, hoping that things will change, yet we remain stressed and out of balance.
+Taking personal responsibility for your own well-being will result in the desired “change” our mind, body and spirit are craving.

 I want to share some information about stress and how it impacts us on a level that most people don’t understand.